- How to Choose a Plant-Based Protein Powder

 PerfectPea has a neutral taste and a smooth texture.
-I usually mix it into post-workout protein shakes together with banana and plain kefir.
+As part of this review, I mixed it into post-workout protein shakes together with banana and plain kefir.

 Best Rice Protein Powder

-Rice protein is an excellent intermediate-fast absorbing option for those who don’t want to consume animal protein.
-Intermediate-fast absorbing means that your body absorbs rice protein slower than whey, but faster than casein or egg white protein.
+Rice protein is an excellent intermediate/fast absorbing option for those who don’t want to consume animal protein.
+Intermediate/fast absorbing means that your body absorbs rice protein slower than whey protein powder, but faster than casein or egg white protein.

 1. Naked Nutrition Naked Rice

-Naked Rice is only available unflavored, and if I had to guess it’s because the “neutral” taste of it is difficult to mask.
-It doesn’t taste bad by any means, but it tastes like you’re drinking ground-up brown rice.
+Naked Rice is only available unflavored, and if I had to guess that’s because its “neutral” taste is difficult to mask.
+It doesn’t taste bad by any means, but it does taste like you’re drinking ground-up brown rice.

-I have used Naked Rice to make smoothies, and despite all the other ingredients, I could still tell it had rice protein powder.
+I have used Naked Rice to make smoothies, and despite all the other ingredients, I could still taste the rice protein powder.

-Besides the distinctive taste and texture of rice protein powder, it’s vegan protein powder and arguably one of the best plant-based alternatives to whey protein.
+Aside from the distinctive taste and texture of this rice protein powder, it’s arguably one of the best plant-based (vegan) alternatives to whey protein.

 |Protein type||Organic sprouted brown rice protein|

 Many other manufacturers use the chemical hexane to extract protein from rice, but Naked Nutrition doesn’t, thus creating a protein with an excellent amino acid profile.